lorainemnrc/recsys-socmed-marketing/README.md

 <h2 style="color: #003b7f"><b>Brand</b></h2>

 <p align="justify">
-&emsp;This work considers Dove as the stakeholder who aims to find social media influencers that best match their brand image and values.
+&emsp;This work considers Dove as the stakeholder who aims to find social media influencers that best match its brand image and values.
 Moving forward, "Dove" and the "Brand" may be used interchangeably.
 </p>

 <p align="justify">